richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-write a script that gives all permission to other users, no permission for the owner or group 9-write a script that set the moode of the file hello 10-write a script that sets the mode of te file hello the same as olleh's mode
+8-write a script that gives all permission to other users, no permission for the owner or group 9-write a script that set the moode of the file hello 10-write a script that sets the mode of te file hello the same as olleh's mode 11-create a script that adds execute permission to all subdirectories of thr current directotry for all